yapl-language/documentation/src/content/docs/features/mixins.md

----
-title: Mixins
-description: Learn how to use mixins for template composition in YAPL
----

 # Mixins

 Mixins provide a way to compose templates from multiple sources, allowing you to combine different behaviors, traits, and capabilities without deep inheritance hierarchies.
 They follow the composition over inheritance principle.